-Head to Palm Beach (or take the bus from Wynyard) but make sure you get there early, especially in summer or on the weekend, as Palm Beach is incredibly popular.
+Palm Beach is one of the best beaches in Sydney.
+Make sure you get there early, especially in summer or on the weekend, as Palm Beach is incredibly popular.
 There are some nice restaurants along the road where locals and visitors enjoy lattes and seafood platters.

-Even though Palm Beach is considered as part of Metropolitan Sydney, it always feels to me as a holiday destination.
+Even though Palm Beach is considered as part of Metropolitan Sydney and is one of the Sydney northern beaches, it always feels to me as a holiday destination.
 I’m pretty sure some Sydneysiders have holiday homes there, as you would on the Central Coast or the NSW South Coast.

-To get to The Basin in Sydney, there is an adorable ferry departing from Palm Beach Ferry Wharf.
-I would go to The Basin just to ride on that adorable boat… Check out the timetable here and don’t forget to buy your return ticket!
-If you do forget, you can still buy them on board the ferry.
+From the ferry wharf, an adorable ferry departs to Mackerel Beach and The Basin.
+I would go to The Basin just to ride on that adorable boat… Check out the timetable and don’t forget to buy your return ticket!
+If you do forget, you can still buy them onboard the ferry.

 - Electric and gas BBQ